• Skip to primary navigation

 Speak!

 The two monologues and the dialogue are a risky business.
-It’s a risk even for those who write decently: the risk of being speechless out of shyness or fear to make mistakes.
+And the risk is that of being speechless out of shyness or fear to make mistakes.

 If that may be your case, then you have to accept this fundamental truth: if you were a fluent, flawless Spanish speaker, you wouldn’t enrol for an A2 exam, would you?
 The DELE C1 would be more suited to your skills.